-ii) Allowance for Impairment Loss on Trade and Lease Receivables iii) Deferred Tax Asset iv) Estimation of Useful Lives of Assets
+ii) Allowance for Impairment Loss on Trade and Lease Receivables iii) Estimation of Useful Lives of Assets

 Where receivables are outstanding beyond the normal trading terms, the likelihood of the recovery of these receivables is assessed by management.
 Assessment is based on supportable past collection history and historical write-offs of bad debts.
 Receivables have been disclosed at the carrying value in note 11.